-To implement the $\text{Explainable Data Augmentation}$ term from Equation. (\ref{eq:proposed_loss_joint}), a method is needed to identify the spurious features $\mathcal{A}$ for the augmentation function $T_{\text{Aug}}$.
-This identification is formulated as a combinatorial optimization problem, designed to find the minimal feature set responsible for the model's reliance on shortcuts.

-\textbf{Counterfactual Utility Function:} Instead of standard attribution (i.e. ``Which regions support $y_\text{gt}$?''), this framework answers a more profound counterfactual question: ``What is the minimal set of regions $S$ that must be removed to flip the prediction from $y_\text{gt}$ to a specific $y_\text{counter}$~? ''
+As shown in the purple panel of Fig~\ref{fig:framework_overview}, the \textit{Counterfactual Explanation} stage, different from standard attribution (\(i.e\)., ``Which regions support the ground-truth class \textit{Goose}?''), the Counterfactual Explanation stage raises a counterfactual question: ``What is the minimal set of regions $S$ that must be removed to flip the prediction from the ground-truth class \textit{Goose} to the counter class \textit{Coot}?''.

-This problem is modeled by designing a submodular utility function $F$, which is optimized via a greedy algorithm.
-The algorithm iteratively selects the next optimal region $v^*$ at each step $t$ by maximizing the marginal gain $\Delta F(v | S) = F(S \cup \{v\}) - F(S)$:
+Specifically, LIMA~\cite{chen2025moreefficientblackboxattribution} formulates factual attribution as an ordered subset selection problem.
+Given an image \(I\) partitioned into \(m\) disjoint regions \(\mathcal{V}=\{v_1,\ldots,v_m\}\), it searches for an ordered subset \(S=(s_1,\ldots,s_k)\), where \(s_j\in\mathcal{V}\), whose incremental insertion can efficiently recover the model's confidence on the target class.
+Its objective can be written as

+where $|s_j|$ denotes the pixel area of the $j$-th region $s_j$, $A$ is the total image area, and $S_{\cdot, j}$ represents the cumulative subset containing the first $j$ elements of $S$.

+Different from directly applying post-hoc LIMA, we extend it to Counterfactual LIMA for training-time counterfactual attribution.
+We replace the original factual insertion objective with a new counterfactual removal objective.
+As shown in Fig.~\ref{fig:framework_overview}, given the ground-truth class \textit{Goose} and the selected counter class \textit{Coot}, Counterfactual LIMA searches for a subset of regions whose removal maximally increases the relative support for \textit{Coot} over \textit{Goose}: